What’s special about the Gotham Writers Conference?

 On Day 1, there are five panels and presentations, just one at a time, each one a gem, each designed to give you a peek behind the publishing curtain.
 You’ll hear from agents and writers, all offering their insight into the process of getting a book out to the world.
 The day is capped off with a happy hour, with free food and drinks for everyone.

-On Day 2, there are pitching roundtables where pre-selected writers spend the day at a table with two agents who specialize in the field that matches the writers’ book projects (mainstream/literary fiction, genre fiction, middle grade/young adult fiction, nonfiction).
+On Days 2 and 3, there are pitching roundtables where pre-selected writers spend the day at a table with two agents who specialize in the field that matches the writers’ book projects (mainstream/literary fiction, genre fiction, middle grade/young adult fiction, picture book, nonfiction).
 You will be pitching your book project to the agents, but rather than sweating through a very quick pitch (as done at most conferences), you will spend four hours with the two agents, presenting your query and first pages, listening to others do the same, and getting in-depth feedback from the agents about your work and the publishing process.

-If you don’t quite have a book ready for publication, but want to prep for the day you do, you may sign up for just Day 1, for $245.
+If you don’t quite have a book ready for publication, but want to prep for the day you do, you may sign up for just the Panels and Presentations.

-If you have a book that you’re ready to present to agents, you may sign up for Day 1 and Day 2, for $595.
+If you have a book that you’re ready to present to agents, you may apply for a Pitching Roundtable.

-If you wish to participate on Day 2, then you must apply by sending a query letter, 10 pages of a manuscript, and answering some questions.
-You will be notified within 30 days of applying if you are accepted or not for Day 2.
+If you wish to participate in a pitching roundtable, then you must apply by sending a query letter, 10 pages of a manuscript, and answering some questions.
+You will be notified within 30 days of applying if you are accepted or not for the table.
 If you are accepted, then we will ask for payment within 48 hours of acceptance.
-If you are not accepted, then you may choose to attend Day 1 only.
+If you are not accepted, then you may choose to attend the Panels and Presentations only.

-Why must we apply for Day 2?
+Why must we apply for the Pitching Roundtables?
 Most writing conferences let anyone who pays come pitch to agents.

 It’s a fair question.